MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 > Note your data items probably look slightly different than mine, since I am developing this lesson and haven't loaded much data in the app!

 * Notice that we have no headers in the request and we are not sending username/password or any kind of key as part of the request.
 It just works!
-* This means that we can get all of the data on the server without even logging in!
+* This means that we can get all of the device event data on the server without even logging in!

 ### Step 6: Examine the attack surface of our app
 Our web server exposes several endpoints for end-user consumption, look at the files `django_backend/urls.py` and `/api/urls.py` in our `nebraska-gencyber-dev-env` folder.
 From these we see that the urls accepted by our server are: